-Mervyn Dinnen is a talent and HR analyst, advising recruitment and HR technology businesses on the emerging trends impacting hiring, retention and engagement.
-He is author of the book Exceptional Talent and a writer and international speaker on recruitment and HR trends.
-He previously spent 20 years working with UK companies on Recruitment and HR strategies
+Mervyn Dinnen is author of the book Exceptional Talent and an HR & talent analyst who advises recruitment and HR technology businesses on the emerging trends impacting hiring, retention and engagement. he is an International speaker and writer on HR and recruitment trends.
+He previously spent 20 years working with UK companies on recruitment and retention strategies.

 Michael Spiers is the Chief People Officer for London City Airport which celebrates its 30th Anniversary in 2017 and is the only airport actually in London, serving 50 routes and close to 5 million passengers in 2016.

 Previously Michael was the HR Director for the airport and prior to that he held several HR roles at Centrica including Head of HR for the corporate office as well as heading up HR for the Offshore Renewable and Nuclear parts of the business.
 He formatively spent many years at Sainsbury’s in a number of HR roles both in the retail and Trading functions.
 Michael has a Master’s degree in Chemistry from UKC as well as a Master degrees in HRM and Employment law.
 Michael has a passion for travel and will openly brag that in his current job he can make it from his desk to airplane door in 6 minutes (his current record!)